-- Each application can have one streaming source and up to one reference data source. - You can configure application output to persist results to up to four destinations.
+- Each application can have one streaming source and up to one reference data source. - Amazon Kinesis Analytics supports four total different destinations for configuring application output; however the per-application limit is three destinations.
 We recommend that you use one of these destinations to persist data on the in-application error stream. - The S3 object that stores reference data can be up to 1 GB in size.

-- If you change the reference data stored in the S3 bucket after you upload reference data to an in-application table, you need use the UpdateApplication (p.
-115) operation (using the API or AWS CLI) to refresh the data in the in-application table.
+- If you change the reference data stored in the S3 bucket after you upload reference data to an inapplication table, you need use the UpdateApplication (p.
+128) operation (using the API or AWS CLI) to refresh the data in the in-application table.
 Currently, the console does not support refreshing reference data in your application. - Amazon Kinesis Analytics does not currently support data generated by the Amazon Kinesis Producer Library (KPL).